 Diamonds and silver jewelry can be polished by using an old toothbrush to gently buff with a gentle toothpaste.
 Rinse and buff dry for incredible shine!

-So what do you do for those pearls and other precious stones that can't be cleaned like this-simply buff with a lint free cloth and call it a day.
+So what do you do for those pearls and other precious stones that can't be cleaned with any of these homemade jewelry cleaners?
+Simply buff with a lint-free cloth and call it a day.
 Those stones are too delicate to be submerged in cleaners.
 If you can, try to gently wipe after each wearing before you put them away.

 How often do you clean your jewelry?
-Any other DIY methods I should try and test out?
+Any other DIY jewelry cleaner ideas I should try and test out?

 Sign up for my FREE 7 Day Organizing eCourse-exclusively for my subscribers!